-The UAW notified the company of its plans to terminate the terms of its extended contract at the end of the day on Wednesday.
+The UAW notified the company of its plans to terminate its extended contract at the end of the day on Wednesday.

 The developments don't necessarily mean that a strike will take place; instead, analysts said it reflected that members' demands likely irked FCA executives.